DrDEXT3R/DrDEXT3R.github.io/_posts/2019-08-31-creating-custom-runtime-image.md

 <br/>
 Note!
 1. *"javafx.swing"* is required in my case because CLP Calculator uses the class *"SwingNode"* in the code, which together with related *"SwingNodeHelper"* are part of the javafx.swing module.
-Therefore, to indicate that the class is to be used with a modulelepath and not with classpath, we must include this information in *"add-modules"*.
+Therefore, to indicate that the class is to be used with a modulepath and not with classpath, I must include this information in *"add-modules"*.
 If your program does not use the *"SwingNode"* class, you can skip this section.
 Conversely, if your program uses any class that should be used from the appropriate modulepath, add this information here.
-2. A similar command was entered when setting the VM options in IntelliJ IDEA from the previous <a href="/java/your-javafx-app-on-jdk-11-&-openjfx/#ide-settings" target="_blank">post</a>.
+2. A similar command was entered when setting the VM options in IntelliJ IDEA (<a href="/java/your-javafx-app-on-jdk-11-&-openjfx/#ide-settings" target="_blank">here</a>).

 ## Jlink Tool
-To use jlink, we must **first find out which JDK modules the application uses**.
-For this purpose, we will use another tool called *"jdeps"*, which is also included in JDK.
+First you must **find out which JDK modules the application needs**.
+For this purpose, you will use another tool called *"jdeps"*.

-Open the Command Prompt, go to the place where our jar file is and enter the following command:
+Open the Command Prompt, go to the place where your JAR file is and enter the following command:
 ```java
 jdeps --list-deps CLP-Calculator.jar
 ```